Nielsbishere/core/docs/ogc.md

 This is automatically created by the oiSH reflection data; however the physical data doesn't have to be allocated (specifying `_noalloc` after a buffer's name disables automatic allocation, or when the object is dynamically sized).

-When the data is not allocated; you can use either `instantiate(u32 objects)` or `setBuffer(u32 objects, GBuffer *g)`.
+When the data is not allocated; you can use either `instantiate(u32 objects)` or `setBuffer(u32 objects, GPUBuffer *g)`.
 Instantiate is for when there is a dynamically sized array at the end of the buffer.
 Both with setBuffer and instantiate it keeps ownership over the buffer, and will try to destroy it when the shader buffer is destroyed (can be prevented by using `g.use(object)` so the shader buffer doesn't destroy it). setBuffer just allows you to create your own buffer, while instantiate does it for you.
 The 'objects' is the length of the dynamically sized array at the end of the buffer (if applicable).

 This system means that the user doesn't have to care about GPU-alignment.
 This system abstracts it away.